cyrus-/jsoo_hello/README.md

     system  C system  System compiler (4.02.1)
     ```

     The `C` marks the current compiler.
-Here it's version 4.02.1 version installed.
+Here version 4.02.1 is installed.
 We can see that a more recent version is available (4.02.2).
 So we will install it with `opam switch 4.02.2`.
 This won't remove the system compiler as `opam` will install the files in your `.opam` directory.

+    The following command switches out the current compiler with the newly installed one and sets up your path to use it permanently.

     ```sh
     > opam switch 4.02.2
     > eval `opam config env`
     ```

-    The second line sets up this new version of ocaml in your path.

-  - Let's now install Js_of_ocaml and tyxml.
+  - We can now install Js_of_ocaml and tyxml.

     ```sh
     > opam install js_of_ocaml tyxml